 Certain factors can increase an individual’s risk of overdosing such as:

 - Resuming drug use after a period of abstinence

 - Using multiple substances at once

-- Taking large amounts at once and/or increasing the amount taken over time
+- Taking large amounts at once and increasing the amount taken over time

 Even if a person with a substance use disorder has previously tolerated a certain dose, a period of abstinence lowers the body’s tolerance to a drug.
 This can lead to an overdose.

-Symptoms of drug overdose can vary depending on the type of drug that was taken and whether it was combined with another substance.
+Signs of an overdose can vary depending on the type of drug a person took and whether they combined it with another substance.
 For example, an opioid overdose will have different symptoms than an overdose on amphetamines.

 In general, the signs or symptoms of drug overdose include:

-- Snoring or gurgling sounds, indicating a blocked airway
+- Snoring or gurgling sounds due to a blocked airway

 - Severe chest pains